Dominikwigh/football-quiz/README.md

   * The two fonts used on the website are Zen+Dots and lato, sans-serif fonts.

 ---
-### All credited in the credit section ###
 ## Features ##

 ### Start Screen ###
  ![Start screen image](/assets/images/question.png)
  ---
-The start screen is containing a black heading of "footbal quiz" with a football image beside.
+* The start screen is containing a black heading with the text "football quiz" with a football image beside.
-In the middle of the page there is a button with the text "start quiz!", when clicked it starts quiz.
+In the middle of the page there is a button with the text "start quiz!", when clicked it starts the quiz.
 ---
 ### Quiz Section ###
-The quiz section still contains header but now also with a timer and the main quiz conatiner .
+The quiz section still contains header but now also with a timer and the main quiz container.
 * Timer
-  * The timer is Located between the heading and main quiz section and runs from 60sec down when start quiz is clicked.
+  * The timer is located between the heading and the main quiz section and runs from 60sec down when start quiz is clicked.
   * If the time runs out the user will get a alert message with the text "Sorry You ran out of time".
   ![Image of the timer](/assets/images/timer.png)
 * Main quiz
 The main quiz contains a question at the top and four different answers when a answer is selcted it shows directly if wrong or correct with colors red or green.
-And when a answer is cliked the nect button shows up and the user can navigate to the next question
+And when a answer is clicked the next button shows up and the user can navigate to the next question.
 ![Correct or incorrect answer iamge](/assets/images/right%20or%20wrong.png)
 * When the quiz is completed a button with the text restart quiz shows up and there is a possibilty to restart the quiz.